kanugurajesh/Data-Visualization/README.md

 (or)
 python installed,docker installed.

+## Project setup on code spaces

+1. Go to the my repository create a new codespace there.
+2. Then install docker in it python will be installed automatically.
+3. Your setup is completed.

 ## Project Setup on linux

 1. First install all the python modules by the command <code>pip install -r requirements.txt</code>.